HHS/meshrdf/README.md

 ### Converting the complete MeSH data set

-The conversion script is *mesh-xml2rdf.sh*.
-This shell script will run the XSLTs to convert each of the three main MeSH XML files into RDF N-Triples format, and put the results into the *$MESHRDF_HOME/out* directory.
+The conversion script is `bin/mesh-xml2rdf.sh`.
+This shell script will run the XSLTs to convert each of the three main MeSH XML files into RDF N-Triples format, and put the results into the `$MESHRDF_HOME/out` directory.

-By default, it looks for 2015 data files, and will produce *mesh.nt*, which is the RDF in N-triples format, and *mesh.nt.gz*, a gzipped version.
+By default, it looks for 2016 data files, and will produce `mesh.nt`, which is the RDF in N-triples format, and `mesh.nt.gz`, a gzipped version.
 Also by default, these data files will have RDF URIs that do not include the year.
-For example, the descriptor for Ofloxacin would have the URI http://id.nlm.nih.gov/mesh/D015242.
+For example, the descriptor for Ofloxacin would have the URI `http://id.nlm.nih.gov/mesh/D015242`.

-As with the fetch script, described above, you can use the MESHRDF_YEAR environment variable to specify that it convert a different set of data files.
+As with the fetch script, described above, you can use the `-y` argument to specify that it convert a different set of data files.
 For example:

-    MESHRDF_YEAR=2014 bin/mesh-xml2rdf.sh
+    bin/mesh-xml2rdf.sh -y 2015

-This uses the 2014 data files to produce the "current" RDF output files *out/mesh.nt* and *out/mesh.nt.gz*.
+This uses the 2015 data files to produce the "current" RDF output files `out/mesh.nt` and `out/mesh.nt.gz`.

-To produce RDF data that has URIs with the year, then you should also set the MESHRDF_URI_YEAR variable to "yes".
-Thus, the following uses the 2014 MeSH XML files to generate the data that has RDF URIs that include the year:
+To produce RDF data that has URIs with the year, then you should also use the `-u` argument.
+Thus, the following uses the 2015 MeSH XML files to generate the data that has RDF URIs that include the year:

-    MESHRDF_YEAR=2014 MESHRDF_URI_YEAR=yes bin/mesh-xml2rdf.sh
+    bin/mesh-xml2rdf.sh -y 2015 -u

-In this case, the output data files will be written to *out/2014/mesh2014.nt* and *out/2014/mesh2014.nt.gz*.
+In this case, the output data files will be written to `out/2014/mesh2014.nt` and `out/2014/mesh2014.nt.gz`.

 ### Generating and converting the sample files

-In the *samples* subdirectory are a number of sample files that can be used for testing.
+In the `samples` subdirectory are a number of sample files that can be used for testing.
 The XML files here are generated from the full MeSH XML files, but are included in the repository so that anyone can get up and running, and try things out, very easily.

-The *sample-list.txt* file has the list of items from each of the three main XML files that provide a fairly good coverage of the variation of data found within MeSH.
+The `sample-list.txt` file has the list of items from each of the three main XML files that provide a fairly good coverage of the variation of data found within MeSH.

 These three sample files, corresponding to that list and the three main XML files,